-The Preferred Alternative would have a minor short term effect on vessel traffic.
-There would be an increase in vessel traffic during active implementation of the restoration activities.
+Vessel traffic would occur and be increased at the site during active implementation of the restoration activities.
 There is vessel traffic in the adjacent waters, including large vessel traffic associated with transport of natural gas and petroleum products, but the preferred restoration activities would take place outside of the primary routes, channels and areas used by vessels.
 Vessels used to implement restoration at the impacted sites would display appropriate dive flags to alert other vessels that mobility at the site is restricted during restoration.
 Once restoration activities are complete, the added vessel traffic to, from and at the restoration site would end.
 No other effects on traffic in the area are anticipated.